Generic selectors

 If you need to take a break for less than one research period, apply for a leave of absence.

-A leave of absence does not stop the time on your candidature, meaning you are considered to be enrolled for the relevant research period (and will be liable for tuition fees, if applicable).
+A leave of absence does not stop the time on your candidature – you are still considered to be enrolled for that research period (and are liable for tuition fees, if applicable).
 A leave of absence does not change your completion timeline.

 Suspension

-HDR candidates can usually only suspend their studies after they have completed 12 months Equivalent Full-Time Study Load, and have had their candidature confirmed (i.e. passed probation).
-However, you can request a suspension within your first 12 months for exceptional circumstances (for example, health, family or work matters).
+HDR candidates can usually only suspend their studies after they have completed 12 months Equivalent Full-Time Student Load (EFTSL), and have had their candidature confirmed (i.e. passed probation).
+However, you can request a suspension within your first 12 months for exceptional circumstances like health, family or work matters.
 If you receive a scholarship, check for any restrictions on suspending.
 For example, the Research Training Program Stipend Scholarship (RTPSS) does not currently permit suspensions in the first 6 months of candidature, and you will not be eligible for payment during your period of suspension.

-Accessing the University library and other facilities while on suspension
+Accessing the University Library and other facilities while suspended

 Annual leave

-Holders of an RTP (domestic) scholarship or a University of Sydney International Scholarship (USydIS) are entitled to up to 20 days of recreational leave for each year they receive the award.
-This leave is integrated into your regular scholarship payments, and leave does not accrue – any portion unused by the end of your award will be forfeited.
-So don’t forget to take a holiday!
+RTP and USYDIS scholarship holders are entitled to up to 20 working days of recreational leave for each year they receive the award.
+This leave is integrated into your regular scholarship payments.
+Recreational leave does not accrue – any portion that is unused by the end of your award is forfeited.
+Annual leave does not stop the time on your candidature so it’s a good idea to plan your annual leave with your lead supervisor to ensure you can maintain good progress.
+We recommend HDR students take holidays when possible.
+A break from your thesis each year can be beneficial to you and your progress.

 Parental leave

-Students with USydIS can apply for a maximum of 12 weeks paid parental leave if they give birth during the tenure of the award, and if they have already completed 12 months of their scholarship.
-You must apply for this leave at least 4 weeks prior to the expected date of delivery (if you want to take a longer period of time off, you can suspend your candidature.
+RTP, UPA and USYDIS scholarship holders can apply for parental leave once they have already completed 12 months of their scholarship.
+You must apply for this leave at least 4 weeks prior to leave commencement date.
+If you want to take a longer period of time off, you can suspend your candidatureParental leave does not stop your candidature time.

 Pregnancy